SJTF/SJT/SPEC.md

 ### Overview

-Structured JSON Table (SJT) is a compact, tree-structured encoding format for JSON-like data, for bandwidth-efficient data representation designed to encode large, structured datasets—especially those with uniform shape or schema—into a nested, index-driven format.
+Structured JSON Table (SJT) is a compact, tree-structured encoding format for JSON-like, bandwidth-efficient data representation designed to encode large, structured datasets—especially those with uniform shape or schema—into a nested, index-driven format.
 This reduces redundancy and improves serialization/deserialization speed over conventional JSON.

 ---